 Contributions, including unconditional promises to give, are recognized as revenues in the period received.
 Conditional promises to give are not recognized until they become unconditional; that is when the conditions on which they depend are substantially met.
 Contributions of assets other than cash are recorded at their estimated fair value.
 Contributions that are restricted by the donor are reported as increases in net assets without donor restrictions if the restrictions expire in the fiscal year in which the contributions are recognized.
 All other donor-restricted contributions are reported as increases in net assets with donor restrictions depending on the nature of the restrictions.
 When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions.

 Contributions to be received after one year are discounted at an appropriate discount rate.
-Amortization of discounts is recorded as additional contribution revenue in accordance with donor-imposed restrictions, if any, on the contributions.
-An allowance for uncollectible contributions receivables is provided based upon management's judgment.
+Amortization of discounts is recorded as additional contribution revenue in accordance with donorimposed restrictions, if any, on the contributions.